contao/docs/docs/manual/core-extensions/calendar/frontend-modules.en.md

 ### Module configuration

-**Calendar:** Here you define from which calendar posts should be listed.
+**Calendar:** Here you can specify the calendar from which posts should be listed.

 **First day of the week:** Here you define the first day of the week.

-**Shortened display:** By default, Contao displays events that last several days on each day individually.
+**Shortened display:** By default, Contao displays events of several days on each day individually.
 If you select this option, the display is shortened and the event appears only once on the first day.

 ### Forwarding

-**Forwarding page:** Here you define the page to which a visitor is forwarded when clicking a link in the mini calendar.
-The frontend module "Event list" or "Calendar" should be integrated on the target page.
+**Forwarding page:** Here you define the page to which a visitor is forwarded when clicking on a link in the mini calendar.
+On the target page the frontend module "Event list" or "Calendar" should be included.

 ### Template settings